-A concept I am utterly on board with: that the assumptions we make about archeological finds or the historical record says vastly more about our own mindset (unexamined prejudices) than the period in question.
+A concept I am on board with: that the assumptions we make about archeological finds or the historical record says more about our own mindset (unexamined prejudices) than the period in question.

 For example: in trying to locate the so-called “agricultural revolution,” we look only for the traits we expect and overlook anything that doesn’t conform.
 We’re not looking for play, or seasonal variations of social structures, or the essential involvement of women, so that has been left out of the story.

-We need to approach the evidence of the human past with fresh eyes.
-Read nonfiction as fiction.
+How can we approach the evidence of the human past with fresh eyes?
+Rethink assumptions, read nonfiction as fiction?
 Are there not more interesting and important questions we could be asking?

-- Even Rousseau and Hobbes is like having a Garden of Eden, there was once some “original state” more natural than the rest
+- Even Rousseau and Hobbes is like having a Garden of Eden, the fallacy that there was once some “original state” more natural than the rest

-- A false premise, a false binary—helpful once upon a time to shake out some older ideas, but now it’s getting us nowhere
+- That’s a false premise, a false binary—helpful once upon a time to shake out some older ideas, but now it’s getting us nowhere

 - “Inequality” is almost a fatalistic acceptance, some condition that can only be tweaked instead of ended (kings or governments can be overthrown, a vague notion cannot)